guardian/dotcom-rendering/README.md

 ## Chat

-Feel free to check out the [Digital/dotcom-rendering](https://chat.google.com/room/AAAA6yBswlI) channel on Chat (ask the Dotcom Platform team for an invite).
+Feel free to check out the [Digital/dotcom-rendering](https://chat.google.com/room/AAAA6yBswlI) channel on Chat (please ask the Dotcom Platform team for an invite).

 ## Quick start